zuoc/journal/entries/depression2.md

 In a sense, my depression is simply an advanced form of *boredom*.
 Nothing really seems to peak my interest lately.

-It's... kind of depressing.
+Come to think of it...that's kind of depressing.

-Ah, so that's why they call it depression.
 I get it now. :)